 Zest of 1 lemon

-Pack half of the angel food cake into the bottom of a large glass bowl.
+Begin assembling the trifle: Pack half of the angel food cake into the bottom of a large glass bowl.
 The bowl should hold 20 to 24 cups (160 to 192 fluid ounces).
-Prepare the vanilla pudding.
 Immediately pour half of the warm pudding over the cake.
 Press plastic wrap or buttered wax paper onto the surface and refrigerate for at least 1 hour or until chilled.

 Pour the remaining pudding into a shallow dish and press plastic wrap or buttered wax paper onto its surface.
 Refrigerate for at least 1 hour, or until firm enough to be spooned out of the dish.